OBOFoundry/OBOFoundry.github.io/faq/dashboard.md

 ## How can I assess my ontology using the OBO Dashboard?

-After you have [submitted an ontology to be considered for the OBO Foundry](/faq/how-do-i-register-my-ontology.html), your ontology is added to https://obofoundry.org/obo-nor.github.io/dashboard/index.html, which is a separate dashboard specifically for new ontology requests.
+After you have [submitted an ontology to be considered for the OBO Foundry](/faq/how-do-i-register-my-ontology.html), your ontology is added to [https://obofoundry.org/obo-nor.github.io/dashboard/index.html](https://obofoundry.org/obo-nor.github.io/dashboard/index.html), which is a separate dashboard specifically for new ontology requests.

 ### But what if I want to check my ontology's OBO compliance without submitting it to the OBO Foundry?

+The OBO Academy OBook has a how-to guide on how to run the dashboard locally: [https://oboacademy.github.io/obook/howto/deploy-custom-obo-dashboard/](https://oboacademy.github.io/obook/howto/deploy-custom-obo-dashboard/)

-You can install the [ROBOT](https://robot.obolibrary.org/) command-line tool and use the 'report' command, https://robot.obolibrary.org/report, which prints a summary to the console of issues with your ontology (categorized as ERROR/WARN/INFO depending on severity).
+Another approach is to install the [ROBOT](https://robot.obolibrary.org/) command-line tool and use the ['report' command](https://robot.obolibrary.org/report) which prints a summary to the console of issues with your ontology (categorized as ERROR/WARN/INFO depending on severity).